Don’t Let Fear Stop You from Writing Your Book

 Does my story really matter?

-Do I really have anything important to say?
+Do I really have anything important to say to be writing a book?

 Will people deem my book unworthy of reading?

-Will they read it and shake their heads in disappointment?
+Will they read my book and shake their heads in disappointment?

 Will I fail?